Video surveillance compared

 How does the break-in proceed

-But let’s assume someone really breaks in, the process would probably be as follows: The burglars overcome the fence of the factory premises, the motion detector triggers an alarm, and the camera records the break-in.
+But let’s assume that someone really does break in, the sequence of events would probably be as follows: The burglars get over the fence of the factory premises, the motion detector sounds the alarm and the camera records the break-in.
 So far so good.
-However, since the premises have often triggered false alarms in the past – for example, due to animals or strong winds – the alarm may not be taken seriously (I didn’t take it seriously this morning either), and the perpetrators have enough time to cause damage and make a leisurely getaway.
-In this case, the material loss is often higher than the security costs.
+However, as the site has often triggered false alarms in the past – caused by animals or strong winds, for example – the alarm may not be taken seriously (I didn’t this morning either), and the perpetrators have enough time to do the damage and say goodbye in comfort.
+The material loss is often higher than the security costs.

 The costs

-The next day, the arduous work begins: The police spend hours analyzing the video footage.
+The next day, the painstaking work begins: the police spend hours analyzing the video footage.
 If they are lucky, they find a clue.
-The clearance rate in Germany is about 15%, in Switzerland around 25%.
+The detection rate in Germany is around 15%, in Switzerland around 25%.
 The material loss often exceeds the security costs, and the disillusionment is great.
-A system that only records and remains passive may seem inexpensive at first glance, but in an emergency, you pay a high price
+A system that only records and remains passive may seem inexpensive at first glance, but you pay a high price in an emergency.

 Person-based real-time video surveillance